 Documentation: Cell editing

-This functionality is provided by the grid, so adding it to the application is as easy as adding the property "editable" to the column definition of the quantity column.
+Editing functionality is provided as standard by the grid, so adding it to the application is as easy as adding the property "editable" to the column definition of the quantity column as shown below:

 We used the onCellValueChanged event to listen for when the user changes the quantity of a row.